mikemac1/reading-notes-102/code-201/class-01.md

 ### Why should you use an 'h1' element over a 'span' element to display a top level heading

-utilizing an `h1` element delineates the text it wraps as the top level heading for the page.
+Utilizing an `h1` element delineates the text it wraps as the top level heading for the page.
 Using the `span` element means the content does not inherently represent anything and is a generic inline container for phrasing content.

 ### What are the benefits of using semantic tags in our HTML

+The following benefits are due to the use of semantic tags in HTMLs:

+- semantic tags can assist screen readers for disabled users.
+- with the use of semantic tags provides a coder an easier time of finding blocks of meaningful code.
+- it tells the developer the type of data that will be populated

 ### Describe 2 things that require JavaScript in the Browser

+When a webpage utilizes an API (Application Programming Interface) JS is required to pull the code & data to populate the site.
+For instance Twitter & Google Maps utilized APIs and the webpage would not work without JS.
+Another requirement for JS is creating dynamic web pages which take action based on a user action such as mouse click that may generate a video or an audio file is played.

 ### How can you add JavaScript to an HTML document